Seville in Summer: How to Survive (and Enjoy) the Heat

 Parque de María Luisa

-Also known as the Metropol Parasol, Las Setas is the world’s largest wooden structure.
-It’s located in Plaza de la Encarnación.
+Up until March 2025, this was the world’s largest wooden structure.
+It stands in Plaza de la Encarnación.

 The Guadalquivir River